xkollar/xkollar.github.io/data/posts/2026-02-25-tech-interview-aftertaste.markdown

 polynomials.
 Was it called [generating functions](https://en.wikipedia.org/wiki/Generating_function)?

 Starting simple is usually a good idea.
 Maybe encoding a list of all ones?
-In polynomials various powers of the variable naturally separate their coefficients.
+In polynomials, the various powers of the variable naturally separate their coefficients.
 So a sequence $1, 1, 1, 1, 1, 1, \cdots$ could be represented as a polynomial on $x$ with